jkriege2/JKQtPlotter/examples/simpletest_parsedfunctionplot/README.md

-# Example (JKQTPLotter): Plotting Parsed Mathematical Functions as Line Graphs {#JKQTPLotterParsedFunctionPlot}
+# Example (JKQTPlotter): Plotting Parsed Mathematical Functions as Line Graphs {#JKQTPlotterParsedFunctionPlot}
 ## Plot Function f(x)
 This project (see `./examples/simpletest_parsedfunctionplot/`) demonstrates how to plot mathematical functions as line graphs.
-The functions are defined as strings that will be evaluated with the equation parser, integrated into JKQTPLotter.
+The functions are defined as strings that will be evaluated with the equation parser, integrated into JKQTPlotter.

 Note: See the example [Plotting Mathematical Functions as Line Graphs](../simpletest_functionplot) if you don't want to draw parsed functions, but want to provide a C function, or C++ functor!